 - You are also having chest pain.
 Although some GI conditions such as gastroesophageal reflux disease (GERD) or gallbladder disease may cause discomfort in this area, it’s essential to first rule out a problem with your heart.

-Try the Baptist Health free online health assessments to evaluate your health risks today, five years down the road or for a lifetime.
+Try the Baptist Health free online health assessments to evaluate your health risks today.